 What to Expect at Home

-Most children will still have some symptoms of pneumonia after they leave the hospital.
+Your child will probably still have some symptoms of pneumonia after leaving the hospital.

-- Your child's coughing will slowly get better over 7 to 14 days.
+- Coughing will slowly get better over 7 to 14 days.

 - You may need to take time off work to care for your child.

 Breathing warm, moist (wet) air helps loosen the sticky mucus that may be choking your child.
-These things may help:
+Other things that may help include:

-- Place a warm, wet washcloth loosely over your child's nose and mouth.
+- Placing a warm, wet washcloth loosely over your child's nose and mouth.

-- Fill a humidifier with warm water and have your child breathe in the warm mist.
+- Filling a humidifier with warm water and having your child breathe in the warm mist

-Make sure everyone washes their hands with warm water and soap or an alcohol-based hand cleaner before they touch your child.
+Make sure everyone washes their hands with warm water and soap or an alcohol-based hand cleanser before they touch your child.
 Try to keep other children away from your child.